 How you can help persecuted Russian LGBT+ activist, Yulia Tsvetkova

 By the end of 2018, at the age of 25, Yulia Tsvetkova had already made some of her dreams come true: opening a theatre for kids, launching a sex-ed project for teenagers, and creating feminist resources online.
 A year later and ever since, this feminist and LGBT+ activist is facing up to six years in prison, is receiving death threats, and cannot leave her town in Russia’s Far East.
-Only in 2021 the long and torturous investigation led to a trial.
-Since May 1, Yulia is on hunger strike to demand an open proceeding and a public defender to be allowed into the case.
+Only in 2021 the long and torturous investigation led to a trial and in October she had a first administrative win among the many charges she's facing.
 Read on to learn more about Yulia’s story and the ways you might help her.

 This is Yulia Tsvetkova from Komsomolsk-on-Amur in Russia’s Far East.
 Yulia is a feminist, an LGBT+ activist, an artist, and a founder of a theatre studio for teenagers.